buzzqw/TUS/OBSS/OBSSv2-eng.md

 Opponents with CR equal to 1/2 consider them as CR 1, with CR less than 1/2 consider them as CR 0.

-Remember at the end of each *encounter* or *challenge* to note down the Traits that have characterized the actions of the characters.
+>>> **Remember Traits**: Remember at the end of each *encounter* or *challenge* to note down the Traits that have characterized the actions of the characters.
 You can grant these partial points at the first opportunity for the characters to rest.

 ### Encounters too fast